manjotmb20/Rdatasets/doc/Stat2Data/rst/HawkTail2.rst

 Details
 ~~~~~~~

-Tail lengths measured for a sample of 908 hawks observed in Mount
+Tail lengths measured for a sample of hawks observed in Mount Vernon,
-Vernon, Iowa.
-Note: HawkTail has similar data in stacked format for just
+Iowa.
+Note: HawkTail has similar data in stacked format.
+The Hawks
-the Red-tailed and Sharp-shinned hawks.
+dataset has more variables and a third species (Cooper's hawk).

 Source
 ~~~~~~